Go Back

 2. Benefits: Minor amendments to the benefits as follows:

-• Inpatient and Daycare: Out-of-pocket amount of AED 200 per admission with an annual cap of AED 500.
+• Inpatient and Daycare: Out-of-pocket amount of UAE Currency Symbol 200 per admission with an annual cap of UAE Currency Symbol 500.

 Why are these changes being made?